 - Oriel College is located nearby Christ Church and Radcliff Camera and offer a rather Gothic architectural style.

-We probably visited/saw a few more colleges but those are the one that really caught my attention, those colleges are all stunning with a lot of details but after seeing in a few they start to blend in your mind, to be honest.
+We probably visited/saw a few more colleges, but those are the ones that caught my attention; those colleges are all stunning with many details, but after seeing in a few, they start to blend in your mind, to be honest.

 Also, keep in mind that visiting colleges isn’t free you need to pay a small fee, also, obviously not every part is accessible to the public.

 Christ Church was my favourite part of that day; when you reach the location, you can see why it is such a famous spot.
 The inside of the church is gorgeous, and the view you get from its top is worth climbing the super narrow steps!
 It’s also the best way to get a beautiful shot of the Radcliff Camera from above!

 Radcliff Camera is a beautiful library, which, as I wrote above, you can have a great view from one of the sides at the top of Christ Church.

 It is possible to visit the inside of the library by booking a Bodleian Library tour; however, we did not feel like doing it, so we skipped that.

 The Bodleian Library is composed of different buildings, including the Divinity School and is home to one of the world oldest libraries; it used to be a working library belonging to Oxford University.
 The most famous one being Duke Humfrey’s library.

 Located near the premise of the Bodleian Library and Hertford College, this little bridge is often referred to as the Bridge Of Sighs as it bears resemblances with the bridge you can find in Venice.